apitoolkit/apitoolkit-django/README.md

 # Error Reporting

 If you’ve used sentry, or bugsnag, or rollbar, then you’re already familiar with this usecase.
 But you can report an error to apitoolkit.
 A difference, is that errors are always associated with a parent request, and helps you query and associate the errors which occured while serving a given customer request.
-To request errors to APIToolkit use the `report_error` function from the `apitoolkit_django` module to report an error you can report as many errors you want during a request
+Unhandled errors are reported automatically but you can also report errors to APIToolkit by using the `report_error` function from the `apitoolkit_django` module to report an error you can report as many errors you want during a request

 ### Example